-London Studio Centre holds a UK Visas and Immigration (UKVI) Tier 4 Sponsor’s licence in order to accept overseas students for the BA (Hons) Theatre Dance degree programme and MA Dance Producing and Management.
-LSC is therefore able to accept/audition any students who require a VISA to study in the UK.
+London Studio Centre holds a UK Visas and Immigration (UKVI) Student Sponsor licence in order to accept overseas students for the BA (Hons) Theatre Dance degree programme and MA Dance Producing and Management.
+LSC is therefore able to accept/audition any students who require a Student visa to study in the UK.
 Further information regarding this visa can be found here.

-For students from Australia, Canada, Japan, Monaco, New Zealand, Hong Kong, Republic of Korea or Taiwan there are also alternative VISA options available: please click here for further details.
+For students from Australia, Canada, Japan, Monaco, New Zealand, Hong Kong, Republic of Korea, San Marino or Taiwan there are also alternative visa options available allowing study in the UK for up to 2 years.
+Please click here for further details.

 At this time we are only accepting video auditions from applicants outside the UK.
 Please see the Video Application page for further details.

 Due to restrictions caused by COVID-19, London Studio Centre will not be holding auditions overseas, but welcomes applications via video from overseas applicants.
 Further information can be found here.

 English Language Requirements

 Applicants whose first language is not English must complete the British Council IELTS academic test at 6.0 or above (with minimum 5.5 in any component) or show evidence of an equivalent level of achievement prior to the commencement of the course.
 Middlesex University also offers an Intensive Academic English course (Pre-Sessional) that ranges from 6-30 weeks, depending on your level of English.
 Successful completion of this course would normally meet English language entry requirements for London Studio Centre.